Zurc/angular-redux/steps.md

 To interact with searchBox we need **actions**

-check that on your actions.ts file you imported your store (ngRedux), state (IAppState) and Injectable.
+note: check that on your actions.ts file you imported your store (ngRedux), state (IAppState) and Injectable.

 create and export your constants (you can see the message SHOW_SEARBOX with redux DevTools or in the console using redux extention):